Lerryn Women's Institute

 We are also involved in more traditional domestic craft activities, and our long association with the local Produce Association means we organise and arrange judging for the cookery sections of the village’s annual Produce Show.
 Our interest in food doesn’t stop there however.
 We also have concerns about its production and marketing, and we have actively campaigned on behalf of local dairy farming and in support of local shops.

 Our monthly meetings often attract very good speakers and we have never kept these to ourselves.
-On the first Wednesday of most months, we hold our business meeting at 7.15pm, but at 8.00pm the doors are open and anybody in the village is welcome to come in and join us for the talk and for refreshments afterwards.
+On the first Wednesday of most months, we hold our business meeting at 7.00pm, but at 7.45pm we open our doors to guests.

 If you are interested, scroll down or follow the link to our Programme, which will give you an idea of what we are getting up to this year.
 You can also scroll down or click on Community links, which will show the ways we have worked to support both the village community and the Memorial Hall where we meet.